mysqljs/mysql/Readme.md

 ## Type casting

 For your convenience, this driver will cast mysql types into native JavaScript types by default.
+The default behavior can be changed through various [Connection options](#connection-options).
 The following mappings exist:

 ### Number